Trail maintenance courses with ALLEGRA: Maintaining trails instead of just building them

 WHY ROAD MAINTENANCE IS CRUCIAL:

 Without continuous maintenance, even the best paths will sooner or later become a challenge – for nature, for users, and for those responsible.
-Heavy rainfall quickly leads to erosion if the water cannot drain away in a controlled manner.
-Minor damage quickly escalates, paths become unsafe, and the experience suffers – and with it, acceptance.
+Heavy rainfall quickly leads to erosion if water is not controlled flow away Small damages quickly worsen, paths become unsafe, the experience suffers – and with it, acceptance.

 Allegra path maintenance course 2025